Pavaka/Pygorithms/README.md

 - Transportation problem solved with transportation table (Currently not working)
 - Simplex method for solving minimization problem with trivial starting vertecie (Currently not working)
-- Algorithm for converting a linear optimization problem into canonical form or in Big M method.
+- Algorithm for converting a linear optimization problem into canonical form or in Big M method form.
 (Currently not working)
-- Algrorithm that takes a linear optimization problem in Max/Min form and transforms it into the corresponding Min/Max form (Currently not working)
+- Algrorithm that takes a linear optimization problem in Max/Min form and transforms it into the corresponding dual Min/Max form (Currently not working)